Can Text Messages be Used in Court? A Close Look

 Can Text Messages be Used in Court?

-More documents are created by electronic means than in any other fashion.
+Can text messages be used in court as evidence?
+More documents are created electronically than in any other fashion.
 Electronic devices are everywhere.
-Office computers, personal computers, laptops, tablets, phones, personal electronic assistants, video doorbells, and even some cars, televisions, and refrigerators are capable of generating, transmitting, and/or storing emails, text messages, audio and video recordings, photographs, and relevant data about the creation, source, transmission, reception, alteration, storage and retrieval of those documents.
-It is inevitable that a great many such documents will be presented as evidence in court.
+Office computers, personal computers, laptops, tablets, phones, personal electronic assistants, video doorbells, and even some cars, televisions, and refrigerators can generate, transmit, and store numerous amounts of data, including text messages.
+Many such documents will inevitably be presented as valuable evidence in court.

-While the world is awash in text messages, the analytical process is the same as for traditional documents like printed letters, reports, and photographs.
-That some item of communication is electronically created or stored does not change its legal status or the applicable questions that must be answered before admissibility can be determined.
+While the world is awash in text messages, the analytical process is the same as traditional documents like printed letters, reports, and photographs.
+The fact that some communication is electronically created or stored does not change its legal status or the applicable questions that must be answered before admissibility can be determined.

 Scholars have noted that courts and juries are wary of ESI.
-After all, anyone can put anything on the internet or in a text message, Twitter feed, or social media post.
+After all, anyone can post anything on the Internet or in a text message, Twitter feed, or social media posts.
 Fake news is a reality.
-Even more worrying, ESI is subject to constant change, through automatic updates, planned webpage maintenance, and outright hacking.
-Another person can send a text message in my name, and proof of my non-authorship will be difficult.
+Even more worrying, ESI is subject to constant change through automatic updates, planned webpage maintenance, and outright hacking.
+Another person can send a text message in my name from a random cell phone, and proof of my non-authorship will be difficult.

-Despite this distrust, electronic evidence is really no different than old-fashioned letters, photographs and recordings.
-Courts have always dealt with exaggeration, half-truths, lies, fraud and forgeries.
+Despite this distrust, electronic evidence is no different than old-fashioned letters, photographs, and recordings.
+Courts have always dealt with exaggeration, half-truths, lies, fraud, and forgeries.
 Text messages and other electronically stored information are new media for old problems.

-The three-part showing needed to admit text messages as evidence in court.
+The three parts show that text messages must be admitted as evidence in court.

-Text messages, like other evidence, must overcome three hurdles in order to be admissible.
-They must be I) relevant; II) authenticated; III) within an exception to the hearsay rule.
+Like other evidence, text messages must overcome three hurdles to be admissible.
+They must be I) relevant, II) authenticated, and III) within an exception to the hearsay rule.

 Relevance is not a demanding standard.
 Under FRE 401: “Evidence is relevant if: